thalerjonathan/phd/README.md

 # phd
 Stuff of my PhD I want to share publicly: all code, texts of my papers, reports, research-notes &amp; research-diary

-In my Ph.D. in computer science at the University of Nottingham I am looking into exploring the benefits and drawbacks of using the functional programming paradigm in Haskell for implementing Agent-Based Simulations.
+In my Ph.D. in computer science at the University of Nottingham I am exploring the benefits and drawbacks of using the functional programming paradigm in Haskell for implementing Agent-Based Simulations.

 To give a short overview of the ideas and research directions the abstract of my Research Proposal is quoted here: